kubeshop/testkube/docs/scripts-running.md

 Testkube will inform us about possible commands to get scripts:

 - `kubectl testkube tests execution 615d6398b046f8fbd3d955d4` to get execution details
-- `kubectl testkube tests watch 615d6398b046f8fbd3d955d4` to watch current pending execution (watch will also get details in case when script is completed and is good for long running scripts to lock your terminal until script execution completes)
+- `kubectl testkube tests watch 615d6398b046f8fbd3d955d4` to watch current pending execution (watch will also get details in case when test is completed and is good for long running scripts to lock your terminal until test execution completes)

 ## Run with watch for changes

-If we want to wait until script execution completes we can pass `-f` flag (follow) to script run command
+If we want to wait until test execution completes we can pass `-f` flag (follow) to test run command

 ```sh
 kubectl testkube tests run api-incluster-test -f